 Regardless of where you stand right now, hope is not lost.
 There are ways, with patience, to get back on track if you’ve made some mistakes.
 But if you’re just starting out, you’ll face fewer obstacles.
 The key is to monitor your spending, pay your bills on time, use an app to help you keep track of your finances and always have a plan in case of a financial emergency.

 A line of credit is a preset amount of money a financial institution i.e., a bank or credit union has agreed to lend you.
-You can take out money from the line of credit when needed, up to the maximum amount.
+You can take out money from the line of credit up to the maximum amount when needed.
 You’ll pay interest on the amount you borrow.

 AnnualCreditReport.com is an authorized online source, governed under federal law, to obtain free credit reports.
-It was created by the three credit bureau agencies so the public could safely request a report without paying unnecessary fees, often required by other untrustworthy credit report sites.
+The three credit bureau agencies created it so the public could safely request a report without paying unnecessary fees, often required by other untrustworthy credit report sites.

 “Buy now, pay later” loans should not affect your credit score when you sign up for a plan.
 Most lenders run a “soft” credit check, meaning that your score should not decrease.
 Your payment history may or may not be reported to the credit bureaus, depending on the service used.
-It’s important to read the fine print to understand how the loan may affect your credit.
+Reading the fine print to understand how the loan may affect your credit is important.
 If you use a service that reports to the credit bureaus, your payments will affect your credit score.

 In the second quarter of 2020, people who got a new-car loan had average credit scores of 718, and those who got a used-car loan had average scores of 657, according to the Q2 2020 Experian State of the Automotive Finance Market report.
 Lower credit scores could result in fewer offers and higher interest rates.